RealismusModding/farmsim.ts/spec.md

 ## Build

 Build creates a zipfile.
 In the end a lot of options shall be added but the basics is said in the build.ts file.

+## Verify

+- No .png files
+- Check if all .dds files are either DXT1 or DXT5
+- Check if the icon is not mipmapped
+- Descriptions for en, fr and de.